 - Must currently be in valid F-1 student status and in good academic standing.
 CPT will NOT be approved for graduate students with GPA less than 3.0 and undergraduate students with GPA less than 2.0.

 - The student will continue to be enrolled for a full course of study, or otherwise considered full-time during the CPT in fall and spring semesters.
 This may include students on sustaining status.

 - Employment must not only be related to your major field of study, but must also be a required part of the program or course.
-A good test for "required" would to ask the question, "Can I graduate without this training opportunity?" and "Is this training required as part of a course or program, such as internship credits, that count towards my degree?"
-The answer to the first question should be "no" and the answer to the second should be "yes".
+A good test for "required" would to ask the question, "Can I graduate without this training opportunity?" or "Is this training required as part of a course or program, such as internship credits, that count towards my degree?"
+The answer to the first question should be "no" or the answer to the second should be "yes".

 - Must complete the CPT Eligibility Form for Graduate Students or Undergraduate Students and submit all required documents by the drop/add deadline of the semester in which the CPT will be used

 - Employment must be authorized before you begin working even if you are not yet being paid!